Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Introduction

 \section{Introduction}

-In the recent years, artificial intelligence methodologies have significantly influenced the development of controllers for Unmanned Aerial Vehicles (UAVs), with Reinforcement Learning (RL) emerging as a prominent approach, particularly in path planning, navigation, and control of Quadrotors \cite{azar_drone_2021}\cite{alvarez_forest_2023}.
-In RL, an agent learns a specific behavior by interacting with its environment, by taking actions, and receiving numeric rewards that indicate the effectiveness of the actions in achieving desired outcomes \cite{sutton_reinforcement_2018}.
+In the recent years, Reinforcement Learning (RL) has emerged as an appealing control design tool for engineers, with and without formal training in machine learning and automatic control.
+This is especially true in the design of autonomy for Quadrotors, where RL is being used to learn policies for path planning, navigation, and control \cite{alvarez_forest_2023}.
+RL has proven particularly effective in tackling complex aerial control tasks that are challenging for classical system-theoretic approaches \cite{antonyshyn_deep_2024}.
+In RL, an agent learns a specific behavior in a model-free fashion, by interacting with its environment, by taking actions, and receiving numeric rewards that indicate the effectiveness of the actions in achieving the desired behavior \cite{sutton_reinforcement_2018}.
+This makes RL well-suited for complex learning tasks involving UAVs, where precise modeling of the interaction between the UAV's nonlinear dynamics and the surrounding aerial flows is highly challenging, especially for soft and unconventional drone designs \cite{zhang_extreme}.

-RL has proven particularly effective in tackling complex control problems that are challenging for classical system-theoretic approaches \cite{koch_reinforcement_2019}\cite{antonyshyn_deep_2024}.
-This makes RL well-suited for complex learning tasks involving UAVs, where precise modeling of the interaction between the UAV's nonlinear dynamics and the surrounding aerial flows is highly challenging.
-However, RL training for UAVs is computationally intensive and time-consuming, underscoring the need for research into sample-efficient RL training methods.
-Although, using modern GPUs and extreme parallelization in training, millions of time steps (samples) of training can be achieved in minutes \cite{eschmann_learning_2024} \cite{kulkarni_aerial_2023}, it is crucial to investigate the fundamental challenge of sample-efficiency in the training process.
+Although recent RL demonstrations portray RL to be almost akin to plug-and-play, researchers in academia and industry recognize the significant human time and effort involved in solving complex control problems using RL, even when powerful computing clusters are employed.
+It is not uncommon for even experienced Ph.D students in academia and trained personnel in industry to spend several months in iteratively perfecting RL training, with reward design and hyperparameter optimization accounting for a major part of the time and effort.
+Although using modern GPUs and extreme parallelization in training, millions of time steps (samples) of training can be achieved in minutes \cite{eschmann_learning_2024} \cite{kulkarni_aerial_2023}, RL training for UAVs is still computationally intensive and time-consuming, which underscores the need to investigate the fundamental challenge of sample-efficiency in order to develop sample-efficient RL training methods.

-This article addresses the challenge of designing a sample-efficient RL training process to achieve robust stabilization for a Quadrotor starting from random initialization in position, orientation, and velocities.
-The control objective under consideration and the training methodology aim to advance the use of RL in developing robust, high-accuracy low-level controllers for Quadrotors, contrasting with standard single-stage training approaches commonly used in UAV control, that require several hundred million time steps in one-stage training \cite{xu_omnidrones_2023}.